Maternal Mental Health

 POSTPARTUM (the time after childbirth through the first two years of your child’s life):

 The adjustment to motherhood (whether it’s your first child or your tenth!) can be stressful, overwhelming, and lonely.
 Many parents find that this adjustment is further complicated through highly-stressful or traumatic birth experiences, NICU stays, and societal expectations and pressures.

 Shannon is certified by Postpartum Support International as a Perinatal Mental Health Professional.
 She has extensive education, training, and experience in working with many aspects of perinatal mental wellness, including prenatal and postpartum mood/anxiety disorders, pregnancy loss and bereavement, birth trauma, adjustment to motherhood, and couples issues related to adjustment and parenthood.
 Shannon has completed training through Postpartum Support International, the Seleni Institute, and onsite at the Postpartum Stress Center.
 She helped found the Iowa Chapter of Postpartum Support International.
 Additionally, Shannon provides local training opportunities for mental health and birth professionals on aspects of perinatal wellness.
 Shannon works closely with the clinical team at MWR in order to promote their ongoing knowledge and skill working with the perinatal population.
 Her current clinical focus is on training and consultation.
 You can learn more about Shannon here.

-Molly has a special interest in supporting perinatal mental health, and is experienced in the treatment of depression, anxiety, and in supporting adjustment to motherhood.
+Molly Martin has a special interest in supporting perinatal mental health, and is experienced in the treatment of depression, anxiety, and in supporting adjustment to motherhood.
 Molly has additional training in trauma work to address stress related to childbirth, pregnancy and birth complications, and NICU experiences.
 You can learn more about Molly here.

 Maternal and Perinatal Mental Health Services offered at MWR include: